What is a stocks and shares ISA, and how does it work?

 Again, if you’re not sure, it’s best to get advice before investing – making ill-informed investments could be a costly decision.

-What are the best performing stocks and shares ISA funds in 2024?
+What are the best stocks and shares ISA funds in 2025?

-Here’s a quick snapshot of 10 of the most popular ETFs as of June 2024, which could be invested in via a stocks and shares ISA.
+Here’s a quick snapshot of 10 of the most popular funds as of November 2025 with three-year returns, which could be invested in via a stocks and shares ISA.

 Again, a financial adviser can help you with this decision, as they will have seen different funds perform over a full market cycle.